Here's everything Apple didn’t say during its iPhone 12 event

 We then focus on the new iPhone’s RAM capacity, as they still lack when compared to Android devices, and it seems that things won’t change anytime soon.
 The less expensive variants come with 4GB RAM, while the higher-end iPhone 12 Pro and 12 Pro Max come with a whopping 6GB RAM.
 Of course, this is a big step from the previous iPhone 11 lineup, which came equipped with 4GB across every device.

 Finally, Apple announced that they would stop including power adapters and earphones with their new iPhone 12 models, but they also decided to remote the EarPods and Power adapters from the iPhone 11, XR, and SE, but wait, there’s more.
 The new 20W USB-C power adapter is now selling for $19, which is not that bad, considering that the previous 18W charger used to sell for $29.
-Now, Apple is still selling EarPods with lightning connector, but now for $10 less than before, meaning that you can get a pair for $19, so at least Apple is not forcing you to get a new pair of wireless AirPods.
+Now, Apple is still selling EarPods with lightning connector, but they could soon start selling for $10 less, meaning that you can get a pair for $9, so at least Apple is not forcing you to get a new pair of wireless AirPods.

 Source MacRumors